Michael Servetus: Early life and education

-By tradition, Servetus was born in 29 September 1511 in Villanueva de Sigena in the Kingdom of Aragon, present-day Spain.
-The day of has been conventionally proposed for his birth as it is Saint Michael's day according to the Catholic calendar of saints, but there is no direct evidence supporting the date.
+By tradition, Servetus was born in 1511 in Villanueva de Sigena in the Kingdom of Aragon, present-day Spain.
 Some sources give an earlier date based on Servetus' own occasional claim of having been born in 1509.
+The day of 29 September has been conventionally proposed for his birth as it is Saint Michael's day according to the Catholic calendar of saints, but there is no direct evidence supporting the date.
 However, in 2002 a paper published by Francisco Javier González Echeverría and María Teresa Ancín suggested that he was born in Tudela, Kingdom of Navarre.
 It has also been held that his true name was De Villanueva according to the letters of his French naturalization (Chamber des Comptes, Royal Chancellorship and Parlement of Grenoble) and the registry at the University of Paris.

 The ancestors of his father came from the hamlet of Serveto, in the Aragonese Pyrenees.
 His father was a notary of Christian ancestors from the lower nobility (infanzón), who worked at the nearby Monastery of Santa Maria de Sigena.
 It was long believed that Servetus had just two brothers: Juan, who was a Catholic parish priest, and Pedro, who was a notary.
 But it has been recently documented that Servetus actually had two more brothers (Antón and Francisco) and at least three sisters (Catalina, Jeronima, and Juana).
 Although Servetus declared during his trial in Geneva that his parents were "Christians of ancient race", and that he never had any communication with Jews, his maternal line actually descended from the Zaportas (or Çaportas), a wealthy and socially relevant Converso family from the Barbastro and Monzón areas in Aragon.
 This was demonstrated by a notarial protocol published in 1999.

 Servetus' family used a nickname, "Revés", according to an old tradition in rural Spain of using alternate names for families across generations.
 The origin of the Revés nickname may have been that a member of a (probably distinguished) family living in Villanueva with the surname Revés established blood ties with the Servet family, thus uniting both family names for the next generations.